Skip to content

 About the Gallery

-Founded in 2013, the Vito Schnabel Gallery brings art exhibitions to its four gallery locations.
+Founded in 2013, the Vito Schnabel Gallery brings art exhibitions to its three gallery locations.
 The gallery presents work by artists such as Laurie Anderson, Francesco Clemente, and Spencer Lewis.

 Images